Controllable Data Augmentation for Few-Shot Text Mining with Chain-of-Thought Attribute Manipulation: Further Analysis

-In this section, we analyze how the performance of the \method is affected by the initial data (N-way K-shot input).
-We also utilize the property of \method to handle scenarios with less human participation.

-\paragraph{Data Scale} We first analyze how the number of initial data affects the performance of our \method.
+In this section, we analyze how the number of initial data affects the performance of our \method.
 Thus, we sample $3000$ more instances from SST-2 to scale up the sampling pool.
-As presented in Figure~\ref{fig:scale}, K-\method is able to break the NK-Shot boundary with few examples ($K \leq 64$) for fine-tuning.
-With text representation models, K-\method shows a significant advantage on very few examples ($K \leq 4$) and converges to a similar performance with human annotation.
+As presented in Figure~\ref{fig:scale}, \method is able to break the NK-Shot boundary with few examples ($K \leq 64$) for fine-tuning.
+With text representation models, \method shows a significant advantage on very few examples ($K \leq 4$) and converges to a similar performance with human annotation.
 Though fine-tuning on more human annotation leads to higher performance than \method, the in-domain performance improvement might be a result of overfitting to the domain.
-Thus, we further evaluate K-\method and NK-Shot on custom review, an out-of-domain dataset with the same labels as SST-2.
-On custom review, K-\method shows a consistent advantage with different data numbers.
+Thus, we further evaluate \method and NK-Shot on custom review, an out-of-domain dataset with the same labels as SST-2.
+On custom review, \method shows a consistent advantage with different data numbers.
 Thus, we conclude our \method is more robust to domain mismatching than direct tuning.

-\paragraph{Single Label Data} One notable advantage of the \method approach is its potential to generate data labels that were not included in the original training dataset.
-This unique feature enables us to simplify the annotation process by reducing multiple categories to just a single one.
-In this context, we examined two setups: 1-way K-shot and 1-way NK-shot data.
-As displayed in Table~\ref{tab:seed}, the shift to single-label setups does not lead to a substantial drop in performance, with the exception of fine-tuning on SST-2.
-This suggests the challenges associated with parameter tuning in the absence of in-domain data for each label, as the performance on instance-based algorithms is not markedly impacted.

-\paragraph{LLM-Proposed Data} approach takes us a step closer to the near elimination of human annotators.
-In this setup, we employ the LLM to generate the preliminary data and subsequently invert the sentences.
-As depicted in Table~\ref{tab:seed}, the LLM-proposed data achieves a performance level comparable to that of human annotations.
-This underscores the potential of LLMs to almost completely do away with human involvement while efficiently training smaller models.